 Most standard mortgages aren’t Sharia-compliant.
 Lenders charge interest, which allows them to profit from your house loan.

-But some lenders offer ijara mortgages.
+But some lenders offer ijara mortgages, which are a type of Islamic mortgage.
 These mortgages essentially work on a rent-to-buy model, and are allowed in Islamic law.
 Here’s how it works:

 - You agree a purchase price for the house with the seller